senerkocyigit/AI-assistant/README.md

 # Sener AI-assistant (MVP)

 ## Product Vision
-An AI-powered digital twin that acts as the first line of contact for recruiters and hiring managers, operating 24/7 to answer questions about my product management experience, technical skills, and availability.
+An AI-powered digital twin that acts as the first line of contact for recruiters and hiring managers, 7 to answer questions about my product management experience, technical skills, and availability.

 ## User Persona
 **The Busy Recruiter:** Needs specific answers (e.g., "Do you have SaaS experience?") fast and doesn't want to read a 3-page PDF.